reconhub/learn/content/post/practical-stegen.md

-In this case study, we will take you through the analysis of this epidemic using R. This will be the occasion to illustrate more generally useful practices for data analysis using **R**, including:
+In this case study, we will take you through the analysis of this epidemic using R. This will be the occasion to illustrate more generally useful practices for data analysis using **R**, including how to:

-  - how to read and import data from Excel
+  - read and import data from Excel
-  - how to explore data using tables and summaries
+  - explore data using tables and summaries
-  - how to clean data
+  - clean data
-  - how to make graphics to describe the data
+  - make graphics to describe the data
-  - how to test if specific food items are linked to the disease
+  - test which food items were associated with disease
-  - how to plot a very basic spatial overview of cases
+  - plot a very basic spatial overview of cases

 # Initial data processing